Pineapple Fried Quinoa

-Remember my shrimp fried quinoa recipe?
-I’m sure many of you do because it’s an easy weeknight meal that everyone seems to love.
-Well today I have a fruity take on that recipe.
+Today I have a fruity take on that recipe.
 It’s a spruced up version with fresh pineapple, lots of veggies and edamame.
-This version also skips the eggs so it’s perfect for all my vegan friends who want to get in on the fried quinoa action.
+This version also skips the eggs so it’s perfect for all my vegan friends who want to get in on the quinoa “fried rice” action.

 The flavor of this fried quinoa is very similar to that of pineapple fried rice.
 You still get all that grainy goodness and the sweet, fresh pineapple combined with the salty, spicy sauce is perfection.